Case Study: Using Whereby's Browser SDK with React Hooks to Build a Telehealth App

 As a result, the screen shared by the remote participant is centered and their video cell appears in the top-right corner:

-<figure><img src="https://content.gitbook.com/content/LH2UIJDLc2EElQvYUxWX/blobs/GzFL1eGHQLS0tbgWRhY9/telehealth5-screenshare.webp" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/sRolyTHfXfQQC2vOWpYI" alt=""><figcaption></figcaption></figure>

 #### Local screenshare

 In this step we will enable local screen sharing from our app.
 The SDK provides two actions for this: `startScreenshare` and `stopScreenshare`.
 The implementation for local screen sharing will be very similar to the camera and microphone actions.
 We will keep track of the screenshare state by using the `useState` local component, with a default value of `false`.
-We will also desctructure the `startScreenshare` and `stopScreenshare` actions from the `actions` object, and then add an `IconButton` with a variant of `share`.&#x20;
+We will also destructure the `startScreenshare` and `stopScreenshare` actions from the `actions` object, and then add an `IconButton` with a variant of `share`.

 ```tsx